Network Representation Using Graph Root Distributions: Introduction

 Exchangeable random graphs \citep{Aldous81,Hoover82,Kallenberg89} are an important class of probabilistic models for network data.
 The exchangeability requirement is quite natural: The individuals recorded in the network are somewhat like random sample points, and the data distribution remains unchanged under permutation of the nodes.
 Many popularly studied network models are special cases of exchangeable random graphs, including the stochastic block model \citep{Holland83,BickelC09}, the degree-corrected block model \citep{KarrerN11}, the mixed-membership block model \citep{Airoldi08}, the random dot-product graph model \citep{Nickel08,Athreya17,Rubin17}, and random geometric graphs \citep{Penrose03}.

 A central piece of the theoretical foundation of exchangeable random graphs is the celebrated Aldous-Hoover Theorem \citep{Aldous81,Hoover82,Kallenberg89}, which says that any exchangeable random graph of infinite size can be generated by first sampling independent node variables $(s_i:i\ge 1)$ uniformly on $[0,1]$, and then connect each pair of nodes $(i,j)$ independently with probability $W(s_i,s_j)$, for some symmetric $W:[0,1]^2\mapsto [0,1]$.
 The representation theory also says that two functions $W_1$, $W_2$ lead to the same distribution of exchangeable random graphs if and only if there exist measure-preserving mappings $h_1$, $h_2$, both from $[0,1]$ to $[0,1]$, such that $W_1(h_1(s),h_1(t))=W_2(h_2(s),h_2(t))$ almost everywhere over $(s,t)\in [0,1]^2$.
-Thus, given an observed network as a (partial) realization of the exchangeable random graph of infinite size, the function $W$ is only identifiable up to a measure-preserving change-of-variable transform.
-Such an identifiability problem has posted challenge for statistical inference, and most existing methods rely on some smoothness assumption in order to specify a particular version of $W$ in the equivalence class \citep{Airoldi13,Wolfe13,GaoLZ15,KloppTV17}.
+Other random graph models have been proposed, such as exchangeable random measures \citep{CaronF17}, edge exchangeability \citep{CraneD18}, and ideas using a Bayesian framework \citep{OrbanzR15}.
+A notable difference is that these models can cover sparse networks while the Aldous-Hoover type exchangeable arrays must be dense.
+Nevertheless, when a finite sample is concerned, one can add a sparsity parameter to generate a sparse network using the Aldous-Hoover type exchangeable array.
+See \Cref{sec:sparse} for further discussion on sparse networks.

-The purpose of this work is to develop a new framework for parametrization and estimation of exchangeable random graphs.
-The major difference and advantage of this framework is a universal representation of nodes as independent random vectors in a separable \krein space $\mathcal K$, and the edge probability is simply the inner product of the two node vectors.
-A \krein space is isomorphic to a Hilbert space, except that the self inner product may be negative.
-With such a \krein space node embedding, we shift the information hidden in the function $W$ to the probability measure on $\mathcal K$, which can exhibit rich structures in a more transparent and geometric manner.
-Moreover, both the realized node embedding in $\mathcal K$ and its underlying distribution can be consistently estimated, allowing for subsequent statistical analysis, such as clustering and testing, on the recovered multivariate data.
+The purpose of this work is to develop an alternative parametrization for a subclass of exchangeable random graphs and corresponding estimators.
+This new parameterization is based on a representation of nodes as independent random vectors in a separable \krein space $\mathcal K$, and the edge probability is the inner product of the two node vectors.
+A \krein space is isomorphic to a Hilbert space, but has an indefinite inner product.
+With such a \krein space node embedding, we shift the information hidden in the function $W$ to the probability measure on $\mathcal K$, which can exhibit salient structures in a transparent and geometric manner.